talosdigital/u-css/src/002-negative-margins/README.md

 5. Responsive skills are not required.
 6. Use correct Cascade code.
 7. Use correct Inheritance.
-8. Goal: The practice should look as be required.
+8. Goal: The practice should look as the required design.